hugobenti/Timeline/src/README.md

 - **Add Zoom & Pan**
   Implementing zoom (via scroll or pinch) and horizontal pan would greatly improve UX for long or dense timelines.

-- **Keyboard and A11y Enhancements**
-  The modal already respects basic accessibility rules, but a more complete keyboard and screen reader support layer could be added.

 - **Testing Coverage**
   Due to time constraints, tests were not included — this would be a priority in a production-grade implementation.